venugopalreddy1322/Bash-script-practice-repo/log_rotation/README.md

 ## 📂 Directory Structure

-By default, the script expects the following:
+By default(For demo purpose), the script expects the following:

 ```
 .